-Residency in cardiac surgery for Canadian/U.S. citizens may be entered via two routes: A 3-year program after completion of general surgery or a 6-year program beginning after medical school.
-Both streams qualify successful candidates to sit the Royal College of Physicians and Surgeons of Canada fellowship examinations.
+Residency in cardiac surgery for Canadian/U.S. citizens involves a 6-year program beginning after medical school.
+By the end of residency training, successful candidates are qualified to sit the Royal College of Physicians and Surgeons of Canada fellowship examinations.

-For interested candidates interested in the 6-year program, you must follow the Canadian Resident Matching Service (CaRMS) application process.
+All interested Canadian/U.S. candidates must follow the Canadian Resident Matching Service (CaRMS) application process.

-Foreign applicants are invited to apply to the six year training program, by post only, and with written documentation of sponsorship from their University or government.
+Applicants outside of Canada and the U.S. are invited to apply by post only, and with written documentation of sponsorship from their University or government.

 The residency program is designed to fulfill the requirements of the Royal College of Physicians and Surgeons of Canada for Cardiac Surgery.
 The program extends over a six year period as follows: